 The ideal time to visit Bend will vary by the activities you are interested in.
 While summertime brings sunshine and paddling on the river, winter means skiing and snowshoeing on nearby mountains.
 Bend is a great city to visit during any season.

 Bend is very famous for its outdoor and cultural activities.

 - The Deschutes River runs right through the heart of downtown Bend and is perfect for a stroll along the banks.
 You can also rent paddle boards or kayaks.

-- The outdoors enjoyment doesn’t stop there, however, as Bend is close to a myriad of waterfalls, mountains, and volcanic monuments for the adventure seekers.
+- However, the outdoor enjoyment doesn’t stop there, as Bend is close to many waterfalls, mountains, and volcanic monuments for adventure seekers.

 - You can even go glamping near Crater Lake National Park – Oregon’s only National Park and the deepest lake in the United States.

 Submitted by Kristin Lee from Global Travel Escapades

 Another city that’s lovely to visit is Carlsbad, California!
 The city is situated along the coast of Southern California and is known for its pleasant year-round temperatures, balmy climate, and beautiful beaches.